sagyzdop/blog/_posts/2025-01-20-Analysis-of-Algorithms-Asymptotic-Notations.md

 0 \le c_{1} \times (n_{0})^{2} \le \frac{1}{2} (n_{0})^{2} - 2(n_{0}) \le c_{2} \times (n_{0})^{2}
 $$

 holds.
 Let's simplify the inequality and divide it up into two inequalities.
-Since it is trivially greater than $0$, we can write the following two:
+Since we consider only positive values, we can write the following two:

 $$
 c_{1} \times (n_{0})^{2} \le \frac{1}{2} (n_{0})^{2} - 2(n_{0})